nerc-esces/python-advanced-esces/_episodes/12-parallelism-friendly-data-formats.md

 {: .challenge}

-> ## Calculate the mean sea surface temperature for 10 years with Dask
+> ## Calculate the mean sea surface temperature for the dataset with Dask
-> Calculate the mean sea surface temperature for 1990 and 1999.
+> Calculate the mean sea surface temperature for 1976 and 2024.
 Use the JASMIN Dask gateway to parallelise the calculation, use 10 worker threads and set the
 > time_counter chunk size to 10 when opening the zarr file.
 Measure how long it takes to compute the result, try changing the number of workers up and down to see
 > what the optimal number is.
+See if the number of workers you request are actually being created by monitoring the Dask qos on a JASMIN Sci server with the command
+> `watch squeue -q dask -u <your user id>`.
+>
 >> ## Solution
 >> ~~~
 >> import xarray as xr